 A client could sue you for missing a deadline stipulated in a contract or going over budget.
 Or you could suffer a data breach in which the client’s data was compromised and that could lead to a lawsuit as well.

 There are numerous scenarios in which your tech company could be sued by its customers and clients.
 But thankfully, tech E&O insurance, if purchased, would help cover a majority of the costs arising from such situations.

 Let’s take a look at some of the most common technology errors and omissions claim examples and learn what your tech company can do to both avoid them and survive them if they do occur.

 Common Examples of Technology Errors & Omissions Claims

 No matter what kind of tech company you are, sooner or later your work is going to be called into question by your clients.
 This is especially true for young startups that are growing and still working out the kinks in their products or services.

 Responding to these types of claims will cost you valuable time and most importantly, money.
 Not only can it cost a lot to resolve these claims, you can also deal with business interruption and a loss of profits while focusing on these issues.

 It’s also important to remember that not all tech E&O policies offer the same protection, which is why it’s incredibly important to work with an insurance agent or broker to define your risk profile and then procure coverage that will cover the unique risks of your tech company.

-With that in mind, let’s take a look at common technology errors and omissions claim examples to provide you with a better understanding of the types of risks to which tech startups are regularly exposed.
+Now let’s take a look at common technology errors and omissions claim examples to provide you with a better understanding of the types of risks to which tech startups are regularly exposed.

 Just about every technology company in existence deals with huge amounts of data on a regular basis, much of it very sensitive data, such as credit card numbers and other personal information.
 The more data you deal with the more attractive you become to cybercriminals.